 Ochlockonee River both fresh and saltwater species may be caught, including largemouth bass, bream, catfish, and speckled perch in the fresh waters.
 Redfish and speckled trout are common in the brackish water.
 Ocklockonee River provides an excellent opportunity to catch many fish species within the park boundaries.

 The salinity level is now high enough for Spanish mackerel, sea trout & redfish to be common catches in the river.
-Blue crabs can be caught with a piece of raw chicken and some fishing line and a dip net.
-If you are after fresh water, species large mouth bass seem to tolerate the salty conditions well and are still abundant in park waters.
-Bream however, have moved into areas with fresher water.
+Blue crabs can be caught with a piece of raw chicken, some fishing line, and a dip net.
+If you are after freshwater, species of largemouth bass seem to tolerate the salty conditions well and are still abundant in park waters.
+Bream, however, has moved into areas with fresher water.

 In the gulf this time of year, there are also many opportunities to catch many fish.
 Ochlokonee River fishing for redbreast sunfish and bluegill should be the best with live wigglers or crickets.
 Black crappie fishing should be decent, especially in the lower river with minnows or jigs.